hsinhochien/Word-Segmentation/README.md

 ## ws_train.py
 This file fine-tunes [the model](<https://huggingface.co/ckiplab/bert-base-chinese-ws>) from HuggingFace.
 ## ws_test.py
-This file demonstrates how to use the tuned model directly and the results.
+This file demonstrates how to use the tuned model directly and shows the results.